bartlab22/docs_pd6204/content/en/docs/localdevelopment/_index.md

 **Your git config file has now been configured to connect to the upstream respository**
 {{< exclose >}}

-- Enter the following commands to fetch the latest updates from the upstream repo and rebase your local fork to align with the upstream:
+- **Action:** Enter the following commands to fetch the latest updates from the upstream repo and rebase your local fork to align with the upstream:

 ```bash
 git fetch upstream